South Asian cinema

-South Asian cinema refers to the cinema of Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka.
-The broader terms Asian cinema, Eastern cinema and Oriental cinema in common usage often encompass South Asia as well as East Asia and South East Asia.
+South Asian cinema refers to the cinema of Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka.
+The broader terms Asian cinema, Eastern cinema and Oriental cinema in common usage often encompass South Asia as well as East Asia and Southeast Asia.

+Cinema is prominent in South Asia, with the Bollywood (representing the most-spoken language in the region of Hindi) and South Indian film industries being the most dominant.
+Pakistan's Lollywood also is growing, while historically, Bengali cinema was highly acclaimed by international film circles.

 Styles and genres

 The scope of South Asian cinema is huge and takes in a wide array of different film styles, linguistic regions, and genres.
 South Asian cinema is particularly famous in the West for: